A collection of pus. Usually forms because of infection.

 A big pin which can be made with different materials such as metal or carbon.
 Its function usually is to support a big buildup on a tooth.

-An approval from the particular authority (usually insurance company in dentistry) before any action (treatment) is carried out.
+An approval from a particular authority (usually an insurance company in dentistry) before any action (treatment) is carried out

-A written statement (from a doctor to a pharmacist) regarding the type, the amount and direction of the use of a medication for a patient.
+A written statement (from a doctor to a pharmacist) regarding the type, amount, and direction of use of a medication for a patient.
 In dentistry, a prescription can also be a written statement for preparation of an appliance from a dentist to a lab technician.

 The procedure of teeth polishing.
-It also means the prevention of diseases.
+It also helps in the prevention of diseases

-An artificial part to replace missing teeth and their associated structures.
+An artificial fabrication created to replace missing teeth and their associated structures

-A specialty of dentistry involving diagnosis, treatment planning, and fabrication of artificial parts to replace missing teeth and their associated structures.
+A specialty of dentistry involving diagnosis, treatment planning, and fabrication of artificial prostheses to replace missing teeth and their associated structures

 The innermost part of a tooth.
 It contains nerves and blood vessels inside a tooth.

-The removal of the whole pulp inside a tooth.
+The removal of the whole pulp from inside a tooth

-The removal of the top part of the pulp inside a tooth.
+The removal of the top part of the pulp from inside a tooth

 An item a dentist uses to restore the normal function of a tooth or an area in the mouth.
 It can be a filling, a crown, a bridge, etc.

-A device used for maintaining the position of teeth in the jaw in orthodontic treatment.
+A device used for maintaining the position of teeth in the jaw after orthodontictreatment

-The bottom part of tooth.
+The bottom part of the tooth.
 It anchors the tooth to its supporting units.

 The canal that runs inside the root of the tooth.
 It contains the nerves and blood vessels inside the tooth.